Stories help us narrow the gap between inspiration and creative action. They open new possibilities for our daily work.

 Norwegian social entrepreneur Kristin Envig, Founder of W.I.N.
 (Women's International Network) brings "a more feminine, global, and sustainable vision to work, communities, and life."

-Advocate of socially conscious business development, Raj Sisodia believes high purpose leadership increases productivity.
+Advocate of socially conscious business development, and coauther of the best selling book Liberating the Heroic Spirit of Business, Raj Sisodia believes high purpose leadership increases productivity.